 While some food choices may be more obvious than others (hello, cheese!), today, we want to give you a closer look at condiments to answer the question, “Is ketchup vegan?”

-But once you decide that you want to decrease or eliminate all animal products from your life, you may start to second-guess your usual favs.
+But once you decide that you want to decrease or eliminate all animal-derived products from your life, you may start to second-guess your usual favs.

 Is bread vegan?
 Is honey vegan?
 Is ketchup vegan??

 If you’ve come to this stage in your plant-based diet journey, then congrats.
 You’ve probably already cut out all of the more obvious animal products from your life, and that’s fantastic!

 As the saying goes, the devil is in the details, so we’d like to discuss whether most, if not all, ketchup brands are vegan, how to make your own at home and more.